Solution of linear ill-posed problems using random dictionaries: Simulation studies

+In order to evaluate the performance of the procedure suggested in this paper we carried out a limited simulation study.
+For our study, we chose three sample sizes $n=32$, $n=64$ and $n=128$.
+We first generated a true vector $\bof$ using {\tt MakeSignal} program in the package Wavelab~850.
+We then generated the matrix $\bQ$ in \eqref{geneq} as $\bQ = \bU \bLam \bU^T$ where $\bU$ is an $(n \times n)$ random orthogonal matrix and $\bLam$ is a diagonal matrix with entries $\bLam_{ii} = 1/\sqrt{i}$, $i=1, 2, \cdots, n$.
+Using $\bQ$ we obtained the unobserved vector $\bq$ as \bes \bq=\bQ \bof. \ees At last, for generating the data $\by$ we added Gaussian random noise to $\bq$.
+For this purpose, we chose particular values of the Signal to Noise Ratio (SNR) and obtained $\sigma$ as the ratio of the standard deviation of $\bq$ and the SNR.
+Vector $\by$ was then calculated at $n$ observation points as $\by = \bq + \sig \, \boeta$ where $\boeta \in \RR^n$ is a standard normal vector.
+Finally, we ran simulations for two noise levels: SNR = 3 and SNR = 5.

+We compared the estimators of $\bof$ based on random dictionaries with the estimator of $\bof$ based on the Singular Value Decomposition (SVD).
+For our simulations we have created three different $n \times p$ random dictionaries with $p =5000$: (a) two purely random dictionaries with, respectively, the i.i.d. standard Gaussian entries and the i.i.d. sparse Bernoulli entries; (b) the fusion of the fixed dictionary and the random dictionary that follows case c) in Lemma~\ref{lem1} with $\bD$ being the Haar dictionary.
+The sparse Bernoulli variable is defined as \bes \bX=\left \{

+\right. \ees For creating the fusion dictionary, we first generated the orthogonal matrix of the Haar wavelet transform $\bD$ using {\tt MakeWavelet} function, so that $m=n$ and $c=1$.
+Then we obtained the dictionary $\bPhi$ following part c) of the Lemma \ref{lem1} using the $n \times p$ matrix $\bW$ with the i.i.d. normal entries.

-Matrix $\bQ$ was constructed so that it carried out numerical integration in formula \fr{if} for $0 \leq x \leq T$, i.e., $\bq = \bQ \bof$.
-We obtained matrix $\bPsi$ of the inverse images as the numerical solution of the exact equation $\bQ^* \bPsi = \bW$ and evaluated vector $\bz$ with elements \fr{bz}.
+We obtained matrix $\bPsi$ of the inverse images as the numerical solution of the exact equation $\bQ^T \bPsi = \bPhi$ and calculated vector $\bz$ with elements \fr{bz}.
 For the sake of obtaining a solution of optimization problem \fr{las_sol}, we used function {\tt LassoWeighted} in SPAMS MatLab toolbox (see \cite{spams}).